This is a review of the Best Ultralight Sleeping Bags for backpacking in 2023.

 Western Mountaineering makes some of the best quality bags but that comes at a high cost.
 The 29 oz / 820 grams sleeping bag is one of the most expensive bags in this review.
 The reward for spending this much money is a sleeping bag that will last a very long time.

 The Western Mountaineering Ultralite is a mummy bag with enough room for all but the widest of people.
-It uses 850+ down unlike some of the other manufacturers that use the highest rated 950+ down.
+It uses 850+ down unlike some of the other manufacturers that use the highest-rated 950+ down.
 The bag is rated to 20F (-7C) and Western Mountaineering has a large selection of bags rated at different temperatures.

 Overall, the Western Mountaineering Ultralite is one of the best quality sleeping bags money can buy right now and one of the best lightweight sleeping bags for backpacking.
+If only it was a little more reasonably priced.

 Compare Prices: